-For retail clients of our retail banking and private banking activities, the best possible result of orders executions is determined based on the total price (total consideration) - representing the price of the financial instrument and the costs involved. at runtime.
+For retail clients of our retail banking and private banking activities, the best possible result of orders executions is determined based on the total price (total consideration) representing the price of the financial instrument and the costs involved.
 Rates applied to transaction notices sent to customers are set based on pricing tables.

 Methodology for the analysis

 Societe Generale monitors the efficiency of its order execution system in order to detect possible defaults or failures and to make appropriate modifications when necessary.

 For its retail banking and private banking clients, Societe Generale requests brokers to attest they are implementing all the measures to achieve the best execution for the orders transmitted.
 In addition, SG relies on a set of controls based on statistical samples of executions obtained through the services of its brokers, including the following:

 - Analysis of prices obtained with the brokers

 Societe Generale periodically samples the quality of order execution obtained by its brokers by assessing and comparing the results obtained on a number of factors.
 The samples are randomly selected by Societe Generale and the Brokers must prove they have achieved the best possible outcome on our behalf.
 Samples were produced regardless of the class of the financial instruments.

 - Monitoring of the order processing by the brokers